 No person shall leave any approved fire unattended.
 All permitted fires shall be completely extinguished, including the embers, by the person or persons who built or started the fire, before leaving the immediate vicinity of the fire.

-This subsection shall not apply to any individual or group that has submitted a written request to the Township for an exception to the provisions of this subsection for a specific activity or function, and such activity or function has been previously approved in writing by both the Committee.
+This subsection shall not apply to any individual or group that has submitted a written request to the Township for an exception to the provisions of this subsection for a specific activity or function, and such activity or function has been previously approved in writing by the Committee.
 If approval for such activity or function is granted, the Committee may impose such conditions as may be necessary to insure the health, safety, and welfare of the residents of the Township, which conditions shall be accepted by the applicant prior to the approval taking effect.

 Hunting.